microsoft/windows-rs/crates/libs/metadata/default/readme.md

 These `.winmd` files provide the default metadata for the Windows API.
-This is used to generate the `windows` and `windows-sys` crates and are loaded using the `windows-metadata` crate's `File::with_default` function when reading metadata directly.
+This is used to generate the `windows` and `windows-sys` crates.
 To view the metadata, use a tool like [ILSpy](https://github.com/icsharpcode/ILSpy).

 ## Windows.Win32.winmd